Get to Know the Innovation Quarter’s Startups

 Store, share and secure data safely.
 That’s what Fluree, a Web3 data platform company, helps clients across the country achieve.
 Fluree uses blockchain technology to ensure data integrity by eliminating any potential tampering, manipulation or need for third-party apps.
 Organizations can collect, leverage and understand insights through advanced visual analytics and graph database technology as well.

 Fluree joined the Innovation Quarter’s startup ecosystem to partner with the Wake Forest School of Medicine, a quintessential match for innovative development.
 Combining Wake Forest’s research and clinical care expertise with Fluree’s technological intelligence helps identify results and improve patient healthcare more efficiently.
 Other major partnerships include cloud infrastructure providers, systems integrators and independent software vendors.

 Clinical Ink: Clinical Trial Technology

 Compliant patients are the key to seamless, successful clinical trials, so why not make it easy on them?
 Clinical Ink empowers patients to design a setup that works for them throughout a clinical trial.
 Its eSource platform and solutions streamline research and management, capturing and integrating data from the source while providing access to the data anytime, anywhere.
-This reduces the amount of manual work required, and improves the experience for sites, patients and sponsors alike.
+This reduces the manual work required and improves the experience for sites, patients and sponsors alike.
 Patients can participate using their own devices and can switch from one to another if needed, allowing for onsite, remote or hybrid trials.